Real Topological Hochschild Homology of Perfectoid Rings: Real Hochschild homology and real topological Hochschild homology

 \section{Real Hochschild homology and real topological Hochschild homology}

 Let $\NAlg^{\Z/2}$ denote the $\infty$-category of normed $\Z/2$-spectra.
 This can be defined as the underlying $\infty$-category of a certain model category \cite[Proposition B.129]{HHR} of commutative monoids in orthogonal $\Z/2$-spectra.
 Alternatively, Bachmann-Hoyois provide a purely $\infty$-categorical formulation, see \cite[Definition 9.14]{BH21}.
 We refer to \cite[Remark A.2.3]{HP23} for a review.
+A crucial property of $\NAlg^{\Z/2}$ due to Hill-Hopkins-Ravenel \cite[Proposition 2.27]{HHR} is that there exists a symmetric monoidal functor $N^{\Z/2}\colon \CAlg(\Sp) \to \NAlg^{\Z/2}$ that is left adjoint to the forgetful functor $i^*\colon \NAlg^{\Z/2}\to \CAlg$.